egoswami1/cse15l-lab-reports/week9-report.md

 ## Post 2: TA Response

 Hi!
 Looking at your screenshots and your code I can suggest a few things.
 The most general in any case is to manually process your code by hand.
 Run through your code using your inputs and write down what you get in your notes.
-Using that information analyze the order in which elements are placed in the new list or any unusual actions that you may want to look into, like the addition of new elements or the loss of elements.
+Using that information, analyze the order in which elements are placed in the new list or any unusual actions that you may want to look into, like the addition of new elements or the loss of elements.
 How are your elements added into your merged list and where?

 ## Post 3: Student Testing/Response